 Creating animated GIFs is super easy and Cinemagraphs too, as you’ll soon learn, aren’t that complicated to recreate provided you have the right tools.

-In the following video tutorial, Photoshop guru Russell Preston Brown shares a neat technique that will help you turn a video clip into an animated cinemagraph image using the extended version of Adobe Photoshop CS5.
-You can grab a 30-day trial of Photoshop here.
+In this video tutorial, Photoshop guru Russell Preston Brown shares a neat technique that will help you turn a video clip into an animated cinemagraph image using the extended version of Adobe Photoshop CS5.

 Russell produced this video tutorial for The Russell Brown Show and was kind enough to allow me to use it here at Digital Inspiration.
 You can also download a higher resolution version of his video tutorial directly from adobe.com.